Sergeant Charles Irish

 After high school, Johanne became a sociology major at Lake Erie College.
 After graduation, she got a job working at the Cleveland Clinic’s eye department.

 Charles died of cancer in his Bratenahl home on November 1, 1999.
-Johanne died on February 15, 2014, and both are buried in Lake View Cemetery.
+Johanne died on February 15, 2014, and buried alongside Charles in Lake View Cemetery.